 Now that you have a sense of what installing a garage door opener entails, you can decide if it’s a task you can tackle.

 If you need assistance installing a garage door opener and live in Cypress or other West Houston suburbs, our team is here to help.
-We also do repairs on existing opener systems, so we may be able to help you avoid the cost of buying an entirely new one.
+We also do garage door opener repair on existing opener systems, so we may be able to help you avoid the cost of buying an entirely new one.
 Contact us today for scheduling or fill out our online form to schedule an appointment.